idaholab/TMAP8/doc/content/getting_started/contributing.md

    cd ~/projects/tmap8
    ```

-1. It is usually best to make sure your changes are based on devel:
+1. It is usually best to make sure your changes are based on devel, so check it out for use:

    ```
    git checkout devel